tjark-neumann/guardtower/README.md

 ### Keep a cheap NaN watch on a real run

-Leave a guardtower on for the first steps so a blow-up is pinpointed to the exact module the instant it happens — instead of surfacing as a useless `loss=nan` several layers downstream:
+Leave a guardtower on for the first steps so a blow-up is pinpointed to the exact module the instant it happens, instead of surfacing as a useless `loss=nan` several layers downstream:

 ```python